panglesd/presentations/FunOCaml-2025/main.md

 ---

 {.unrevealed #surrprise}
-# Surprise: this was only the first part!
+# The structure of the presentation is visually visible

 {.unstatic #thanksattention}
 # Thank you for your attention!